GoogleCloudPlatform/emblem/docs/auth-design.md

 eternally, but can be limited by user and organization policies) and can be traded for new *id token* at any time.
 Each new *id token* is active for an hour, allowing the application to extend a user session without logging in again.

+More detail about using and revoking refresh tokens is available at [Refreshing an access token (offline access)](https://developers.google.com/identity/protocols/oauth2/web-server#offline).

 ### Where is that *refresh token*?